siobhanlgorman/Sourdough-Bakes/README.md

 * view clear images throughout the site especially of the produce

-This story is achieved by good quality images throughout the site and in particular the Our Bakes section.
+This story is achieved by the use of good quality images throughout the site and in particular the Our Bakes section.

 ![alt-text](documentation/produce_images.png)